- › Money and Currency

 1. Where can I withdraw cash?

-There are many ABM/ATM's located about ten minutes away from the hotel in the Rodney Bay area.
-You may get there using one of our readily available taxies, N.B. the taxi fare is payable directly to the driver.
-You may also exchange foreign currency and travellers checks at the concierge desk.
+Here in St. Lucia, there are many ABM/ATMs located about ten minutes away from the hotel in the Rodney Bay area.
+You may get there using one of our readily available taxies.
+Please note, the taxi fare is payable directly to the driver.
+You may also exchange foreign currency and travelers checks at the concierge desk

 2. What currency do you use on the island?

-Eastern Caribbean or EC Dollars as it is commonly called is the local currency and is accepted everywhere on the island.
+Eastern Caribbean, or EC Dollars as it is commonly called, is the local currency and is accepted everywhere on the island of Saint Lucia.
 US Dollars can also be used but exchange rates may vary from place to place.

 3. What is the exchange rate for the US dollar?